 Great Northern Highway Upgrade - Ord River North

-- Finishing works are expected to be complete early this year
+- Finishing works are expected to be complete in 2020.

 Image: Aerial view of Great Northern Highway construction